annetvd/infra-starter-kit/README.md

 <br>

 ### Node.js API External Access
-The **Node.js API** was initially intended to connect from an external server to MySQL on the server currently being configured, which is why some remnants of this design remain in the playbook (e.g., the `foreign_node_api_ip` variable).
+A foreign **Node.js API** was originally intended to connect to MySQL from an external server, which is why some traces of that design remain in the security playbook (e.g., the `foreign_node_api_ip` variable).

-When I started the project, I had not yet encountered **Cloudflare Tunnels**, but I now view them as essential for securely exposing any services externally, even though the playbook is designed to configure each security point restrictively.
+When I started the project, I had not yet encountered **Cloudflare Tunnels**, but I now view them as essential for securely exposing any services externally, even though the playbooks are designed to configure each security point restrictively.

 In the current commit, MySQL does **not** allow any external connections for security reasons.
 Any access to MySQL or other services from outside the host should go through the **Cloudflare Tunnel** with **Caddy** as the reverse proxy.<br><br>

 ### Database Import Logic
-Database import in [`tasks/mysql_import_db.yml`](roles/security/tasks/mysql_import_db.yml) is controlled via the `mysql_databases` variable, which includes the following attributes:
+Database import in [`security/tasks/mysql_import_db.yml`](roles/security/tasks/mysql_import_db.yml) is controlled via the `mysql_databases` variable, which includes the following attributes:
 - `name`: the database name.
 - `init_id`: identifier used to track if the database dump has already been imported.
 - `dump_file_path`: path to the SQL dump file on the local machine (where the playbook is executed), not on the host being configured.